ndevenish/duip/README.md

 translation, yet to be decided), e.g. everything needed to know how to present the command to the user.
 You could build the DUI Simple/Advanced tab using this.

+*Note:* Command needn't map directly to dials commands.
+Likewise, the parameters don't have to be command-line PHIL parameters.
+So e.g. there could be a command `generate_and_apply_mask` that takes the new mask definition, and behind the scenes, coordinates the generation and application of mask parameters.
+This means that the server isn't just a thing wrapper over running DIALS commands.

 ```
 POST /command/:name
 ```
 Instruct the server to run a command.
-Responds with `202 (Accepted)` for success, as all node processing will be done asynchronously on the server.
-This will return a response of the form:
+Responds with either `200 (OK)` for immediately processed nodes, or `202 (Accepted)` for success with node processing to be done asynchronously on the server.
+This will be return a response of the form:
 ```
 Status: 202 Accepted
 ---
 {
     "id": "find_spots",
     "node": {
-        "id": ":id",
+        "id": "<new_id>",
         ...node...,
-        "task_state": {
-            "cancel": "<endpoint>",
-            "status": "<endpoint>",
+        "task": "/task/<id>"
     }
 }
-}
 ```
 The new node object will be returned, which will include a permanent tree ID.
-The node will have a `task_state` field entry, with links to a cancel endpoint and a status endpoint.
-Sending a `GET` request to the status endpoint will return a status object and a `202` response if the task is still in progress.
+If the node has an associated task job, then the node will have a `task` field entry.
+Sending a `GET` request to the task status endpoint will return a status object and a `202` response if the task is still in progress.
 If the task has completed, then a `200` will be returned.

-It is intended that this endpoint will become a streaming endpoint to get JIT updates for the status of a task; so that the client can be responsive.
-This is not yet implemented.

 ## Tasks